mislavzanic/blog/webContent/blog/enable-lsp-xmonad.md

 #### gen-hie

 We can generate the hie.yaml file by typing in the command `gen-hie > hie.yaml`.
-Here what `gen-hie` output looks like this:
+Here what `gen-hie` output looks like:
 ```yaml
 cradle:
   cabal: